narteysarso/aa-ai-assistant-avalanche/README.md

 4. Access the tool through your web browser at the specified localhost address.

-## Usage
-1. Open the application in your web browser.
-2. Begin typing or speaking your desired action using natural language.
-3. The AI system will process your input and execute the corresponding action on the Web3 platform or protocol.
-4. Follow any prompts or instructions provided by the application to complete your desired task.

 ## Contributing
 Contributions to this project are welcome!
 If you have ideas for improvements, new features, or bug fixes, please submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.